 Most online entrepreneurs frown at mobile text messaging, because they think it’s more regulated than email marketing.
 But, that’s a myth, as Forbes points out:

 Since 41% of mobile phone users use their phones for text messaging instead of talking, using SMS marketing is a no-brainer.
-Try a service, like EZtexting, to see how it works for you.
-It’s free and you can upgrade if you like it.

 Here are some advantages of mobile text messaging: